kcarnold/cs344/content/project/index.md

 See [Question Answering Datasets | Papers With Code](https://paperswithcode.com/datasets?task=question-answering&page=1) for some potential datasets.
 You could probably use one of the [`transformers` examples](https://github.com/huggingface/transformers/tree/master/examples/pytorch/question-answering) code bases with little modification.

-### Paraphrasing using any-to-any translation

-I'll write up a description of this soon.

 ### Decompose and Recompose Complex Sentences using Simple Sentences

 Writers sometimes like to write really long and complicated sentences because those are the first things that come to mind and it's easy to just keep typing and get your ideas out there but it's not really clear what you're trying to say and you're thinking while you're writing so you end up with this big long train of thought that's hard for people to follow and it would be really helpful to readers if the writer could split the big sentence apart into little sentences that are simpler but sometimes there are actually complicated things that the writer is trying to explain and the simple little sentences get hard to follow so we don't necessary want to do this entirely automatically so it would be helpful to have the writer stay in control of this process.
 So: